RVirmoors/ccia/slides/04-01-ims-intro.md

 name: assignment
 # Assignment

 create a minimalistic instrument in Max, which takes one input (audio, sensor, mouse etc) and controls one sonic parameter.
-Record a 1-minute performance (audio or video) using the instrument.
+Record / perform a 1-minute performance (audio or video) using the instrument.

 <br/><br/><br/><br/><br/><br/>